Can you write a gripping ghost story?

-There are two age categories – one for authors aged 15 and under and one for those aged 16 and above.
+There are two age categories– one for authors aged 15 and under and one for those aged 16 and over.

-We will be publishing the entries of the winners and runners-up in each category in The News in the lead-up to Christmas.
+We’ll be publishing the entries of the winners and runners-up in each category in The News in the run-up to Christmas.

-Your story must be no more than 1,000 words long and it must be all your own work.
-You can e-mail it to firstname.lastname@example.org or post it to: Christmas Ghost Story Competition, Features Department, The News, 1000 Lakeside, North Harbour, Portsmouth PO6 3EN.
+You can e-mail your story to email@example.com or post it to: Christmas Ghost Story Competition, Features Department, The News, 1000 Lakeside, North Harbour, Portsmouth PO6 3EN.